mwestera/py4ling/exercises/17_pattern matching.md

  - `".+"`
  - `...`

 **17.27.** Since the backslash `\` is a special character for the regular expression parser, defining a regular expression that matches an actual, literal backslash requires escaping the backslash, i.e., `\\`.
 Verify your understanding, by explaining why even in a _raw_ string, you need a double backslash to match a literal backslash.
-And given that `\` is a special character also for the Python interpreter, how many backslashes would you need to enter in a _non-_raw string, in order to define a regular expression that matches a single, literal backslash?
+And given that `\` is a special character also for the Python interpreter, how many backslashes would you need to enter in a _non-raw_ string, in order to define a regular expression that matches a single, literal backslash?

 **17.28.** Let us combine the power of regular expressions with some of the things we learned before.
 In a text of your choice (e.g., a book from the Gutenberg project), find all vowel clusters (single vowels or sequences thereof) and sort them by frequency, printing a top-20 of most frequent vowel clusters.

 **17.29.** Do the same, but now for word-initial _consonant_ clusters, and (separately) for word-final consonant clusters.
 (Advice: define consonant by simply listing them manually, since defining consonant as 'anything alphabetical except a vowel' within a regular expression is tricky, requiring some `re` constructs that we have not covered yet.)

-**17.30.** Think of an imperfect-but-good-enough way of detecting adverbs with a regular expression.
+**17.30.** Think of an imperfect-but-good-enough way of detecting English adverbs with a regular expression.
 What are the most common adverbs in a text of your choice?

 **17.31.** The module `re` provides functions `re.sub` (short for 'substitute') and `re.split`, which are analogous to the string methods `replace` and `split`, but take a regular expression to replace or split on (instead of a literal string).
 Use these functions to, separately:
  - replace all vowels in a string by `a`;